terrychong98/sudu_assessment/README.md

 - Build a single-page dashboard using Vue 3
 - Display a list of production orders with columns: Order ID, Product Name, ...
 ```

+## How this feature aligns with SuDu AI’s goal

+Integrating OAuth2 and Redis caching helps SuDu AI automate 80% of routine operations by enabling secure, seamless access and faster data processing.
+These features reduce manual management, improve system speed and reliability, and ensure the platform runs efficiently with minimal human intervention.